Hedden Plastic Surgery home | about the practice | meet our surgeons | contact us | site map

 Is hair transplant surgery painful?

 Most patients report very little pain during or after hair transplant surgery.
-Follicular Unit Transplantation is performed as an outpatient procedure under local anesthesia with sedation at the fully-accredited surgery facility of Hedden Plastic Surgery in Greystone.
+Follicular Unit Transplantation is performed as an outpatient procedure under local anesthesia with sedation at the fully-accredited surgery facility of Hedden & Gunn Plastic Surgery in Greystone.
 The IV sedation is fast acting and very relaxing.
 The local anesthesia is injected to make sure patients don't experience any pain or discomfort during hair transplant surgery.
 Following surgery, most patients only need pain relievers for a day or two.

 What is the success rate of the transplanted hair?